linkerd/linkerd2/doc/proxy-metrics.md

 so that Conduit accurately reflects application behavior when a server provides response headers immediately but is slow to begin serving the response body.

-Note that latency measurements are not exported to prometheus until the stream _completes_.
+Note that latency measurements are not exported to Prometheus until the stream _completes_.
 This is necessary so that latencies can be labeled with the appropriate [response classification](#rsp-class).